dotnet/reactive/Ix.NET/Documentation/adr/0001-Ix-Ref-Assembly-Mismatches.md

     * `netstandard2.1`

 The use of `net4.8` in `ref` seems to have been a bug: that should have been `net48`.
-(The main reason I am confident it's a bug, and not a clever but obscure trick that we've not understood, is that the [commit of 2021/12/06 that added this](https://github.com/dotnet/reactive/commit/a2410b2267abe193191f3894d243771ae4b126fd) used [`net48` in one of the other reference assemblies](https://github.com/dotnet/reactive/commit/a2410b2267abe193191f3894d243771ae4b126fd#diff-3b568c93a468dab1b1a619a450bf1c4d88d3ec9539737d09fa6fb7659bc0ae5fR7), so this just seems to have been a slip.)
+(The main reason I am confident it's a bug, and not a clever but obscure trick that we've not understood, is that the [commit of 2021/12/06 that added this](https://github.com/dotnet/reactive/commit/a2410b2267abe193191f3894d243771ae4b126fd) used [`net48` in reference assemblies for one of the other packages](https://github.com/dotnet/reactive/commit/a2410b2267abe193191f3894d243771ae4b126fd#diff-3b568c93a468dab1b1a619a450bf1c4d88d3ec9539737d09fa6fb7659bc0ae5fR7), so this just seems to have been a slip.)

 The other discrepancy is that we have `netstandard2.0` in the `lib` folder but `netstandard2.1` in the ref folder.
-At first glance, this too certainly looks quite a lot like a mistake, particularly when you examine the history.
-Here is the point in the release histroy at which the `ref` folder first started having a `netstandard2.1` folder:
+At first glance, this too looks quite a lot like a mistake, particularly when you examine the history.
+Here is the point in the release history at which the `ref` folder first started having a `netstandard2.1` folder:

 * v3.1.1:
     * no reference assemblies